any-tdf/stdf/README.md

 ## 😓 No project?
 Create one

-You can try using [create-stdf](https://www.npmjs.com/package/create-stdf) to quickly create a project. (beta version, may have issues)
+You can try using [create-stdf](https://www.npmjs.com/package/create-stdf) to quickly create a project. (beta version)

 ```bash
 pnpm create stdf